sidbdri/LAB-AID/README.md

   - nFactors - number of experimental factors.
   - Description - descripton of the data set.

-Data sets can be added and/or removed via the **Configuration** tab within the application.
+In general, we recommend adding and/or removing data sets via the **Configuration** tab within the running LAB-AID application.
 When adding new data sets, it is necessary to fill in the 'Dataset name' and 'Number of factors' fields; the optional 'Description' field provides text to appear on LAB-AID's **About** tab.

-Alternatively, the config.json file can be edited manually, but the JSON structure must be adhered to.
-Please refer to the [JSON](https://www.json.org/) documentation.
+Alternatively, the ```config.json``` file can be edited manually, but in this case, the correct JSON structure must be adhered to; please refer to the [JSON](https://www.json.org/) documentation for further details on this format.

 ## Input file structure

-Input files can be Excel spreadsheets (.xls or .xlsx) or comma-separated value (.csv) files.
+LAB-AID input files can be Excel spreadsheets (.xls or .xlsx) or comma-separated value (.csv) files.
 Tables have to be in long format, with experimental factor columns first, followed by columns containing measured variables.